Customer Acquisition Cost (CAC)

 | Overhead | Portion of office, ops attributed to acquisition |

 Most companies undercount CAC by including only ad spend and ignoring salaries and tools — this understates true unit economics by 30–60%.
+The correct CAC includes everything required to turn a stranger into a customer.

 The CAC:LTV Ratio